glee38/glee38.github.io/_posts/2016-5-11-AuthSeries-PartOne.md

 **WHAT IS A COOKIE?**

-Cookies are used to maintain some state between the client (your browser, e.g., Google Chrome) and the origin server (where you are sending your requests to be fulfilled - in our example's case, Facebook).
+Cookies are used to maintain some kind of state between the client (your browser, e.g., Google Chrome) and the origin server (where you are sending your requests to be fulfilled - in our example's case, Facebook).

 **WHY THEY ARE USEFUL**